cml87/SpringCore_111_forJenkins/README.md

 Here we have _Spring beans_ for each class of our code.
 Spring beans are nothing more than JavaBeans managed by the Spring IoC Container.
 Each bean in this file will replace the new keyword when we create an object.
+The Spring IoC container will read the configuration data from this xml file and will create the objects automatically.

 When we set the dependency of a class in its constructor, as in the `EmailClient` class above, we are doing **constructor injection**.
-We do this in our beans definition throug the tag `<constructor-arg>`.
+We do this in our beans definition through the tag `<constructor-arg>`.
 This is how we do the wiring, or dependency injection, without touching our code!

 Beans definition files are automatically searched for in the `resources/` directory.
-Thus, we can pass directly "beans.xml" to `ClassPathXmlApplicationContext` constructor.
+Thus, we can pass directly `beans.xml` to `ClassPathXmlApplicationContext` constructor.
 We then get and use our beans as:
 ```java
 public class EmailApplication {